 Bilal kept telling her he had purchased her a ticket to go home, but when This Is Lebanon rang the travel agent to check, she said they were only bookings, and nothing had ever been paid for.
 Bilal had told Ruth to accept half of the $4000 she was owed and he would send the rest when she got home.

-We contacted Bilal.
-He was initially cooperative and made excuses about why Ruth hadn’t traveled but as time passed and he hadn’t sent her home, he became less co-operative and more aggressive.
+This Is Lebanon contacted Bilal to give him a chance to respond to the allegations.
+He was initially cooperative and made excuses about why Ruth hadn’t traveled, but as time passed and he hadn’t sent her home, he became less co-operative and more aggressive.

-Ruth contacted Meriam many, many times to try and get her money once she was home.
+Ruth contacted Meriam Kassem multiple times to try and get her money once she was home.
+She promised to remit the money gradually every week.
 This was her response:

-Ruth was sexually harassed by Meriam’s father, treated like a dog, and sent home without $1,500 of her salary.
-The Filipino who worked for them before Ruth ran away.
+Ruth says she was sexually harassed by Meriam’s father, treated like an animal, and sent home without $1,500 of her salary.
+The Filipino who worked for them before Ruth allegedly ran away.
 Now there is a new Ethiopian worker, and she has no access to a phone.
 What will happen to her?
 Will Ruth ever get her salary?
 She has appointed a lawyer in Lebanon but the judicial system is slow and seldom gives justice to domestic workers.
 Watch this space.